tangbyron/tangbyron.github.io/_posts/2025-11-22-recursive-lm-code-execution.md

 **Task**: Extracting an athlete's height from a sports database with fallback to broader search.

 This pattern occurred a lot, the Root-LM was able to quickly test a hypothesis, but instead of waiting another turn to pivot, it adds a "self healing" fallback step to search more.
 Again, amusing to see it use code to do some derivation (m to cm) and math.
-(BrowseComp Plus has a lot of queries requiring derviations like "this institution was open for 671 days", and the LLM has to compile lists of potential start/close dates and derive to see if its a match.
+(BrowseComp Plus has a lot of queries requiring derivations like "this institution was open for 671 days", and the LLM has to compile lists of potential start/close dates and derive to see if it's a match.
 Fun dataset!)

 ```python
 athlete_doc_id = 'doc12345'